ckaestne/seai/assignments/project.md

 * [ ] 10pt: The report contains a description of the prediction service and explains how a ranking is computed.
 * [ ] 10pt: A link to the implementation of the prediction service is provided.
 The implementation matches the description and serves ranked recommendations.
 * [ ] 10pt: The report includes a description of how the team was organized, including a description of communication channels and process for work division and responsibility assignments.
 A screenshot of/pointer to teamwork notes that describes how work was divided is provided.
 The notes answer *who* was supposed to do *what* by *when*.
-* [ ] 10pt: The prediction services successfully answers at least 2000 recommendation requests in the day before or after the milestone deadline.
+* [ ] 10pt: The prediction services successfully answers at least 2000 recommendation requests in the 24 hours before or after submission.
 To be successful, the answer must be well-formed and arrive within the time limit.
 You can check success yourself by looking for the status 200 message in the movielog; we use that same information for grading.
-* [ ] 10pt: The prediction service answers at least 10% of all recommendation requests in the day before or after the milestone deadline with personalized recommendations (i.e., within the time limit, `200` status, not the same recommendation for every user).
+* [ ] 10pt: The prediction service answers at least 10% of all recommendation requests in the 24 hours before or after submission with personalized recommendations (i.e., within the time limit, `200` status, not the same recommendation for every user).
 * [ ] 3pt: Bonus points for social activity (see very end of this document)